Calw: Subdivisions

+Climate

 History

 Calw was first mentioned in records in 1037.
 In the 11th century, the town grew around the older castle of the Grafen (Counts/Earls) of Calw.
 In the Middle Ages, Calw was an important commercial town, especially in the cloth and leather trades.
 In 1345, Calw became part of Württemberg, and by the 16th century, it had become the summer residence of the Dukes of Württemberg.
 In the 18th century, Calw flourished from the lumber trade and rafting of timber on the river Nagold.

 In 1945, a small subcamp of Natzweiler-Struthof concentration camp, where parts for aircraft were assembled by female Jewish forced laborers, was located here.

 After the World War II, Calw fell into the French zone of occupation and thus came to the newly founded state of Württemberg-Hohenzollern in 1947.
 In 1952, the provisional post-war state in the administrative region of South Württemberg-Hohenzollern merged and has since belonged to the new state of Baden-Württemberg.

 The most prominent resident of Calw was the author and Nobel prize winner Hermann Hesse.

 The district reform of 1 January 1973 gave the district of Calw its current size.
 It became a part of the newly founded Northern Black Forest Region, which itself was assigned to the administrative region of Karlsruhe.
 On 1 January 1975, Calw was combined with the communities of Altburg, Hirsau and Stammheim into the town of Calw-Hirsau.
 On 1 January 1976, the combined municipality was renamed as Calw.

-Religious History
+Religious history

 Calw was originally part of the Roman Catholic Diocese of Speyer.
 From 1534, in Calw as in the rest of the Duchy of Württemberg, the Reformation took force.
 In 1555, Calw became the seat of a deanery, which still exists today.
 The Deanery of Calw encompasses 43 congregations of the Evangelical-Lutheran Church in Württemberg.
 In the town of Calw there is the greater congregation of Calw, comprising the town-centre congregation (Calw Stadtkirche), the Bergkirche congregation of Wimberg/Alzenberg, and the Versöhnungskirche congregation of Heumaden, of which the last two came into existence only after the arrival of Heimatvertriebene after World War II.
 There are also congregations in the villages of Altburg, Hirsau, Holzbronn und Stammheim.

 There is also a congregation of the United Methodist Church, an independent Protestant church, in Calw.

 In the 19th century, Catholics returned to Calw.
 In 1885–1886, they founded the parish of St. Josef, which later became the seat of a deanery within the diocese of Rottenburg (today Rottenburg-Stuttgart).
 The parish of St. Josef covers the entire territory of the town as well as several surrounding communities.